Sophrology: Raymond Abrezol

-In Switzerland, Raymond Abrezol (1931 – 2010), a Swiss doctor and dentist, discovered Sophrology and brought it to the attention of the general public.
-Abrezol started practicing Sophrology in 1963, met Caycedo in 1964 in Kreuzlingen, and became one of the pioneers of this method.
+In Switzerland, Raymond Abrezol (1931–2010), a Swiss doctor and dentist, discovered sophrology and brought it to the attention of the general public.
+Abrezol started practicing sophrology in 1963, met Caycedo in 1964 in Kreuzlingen, and became one of the pioneers of this method.

-After finishing his Sophrology studies in 1965, Abrezol helped two friends improve their performance, one in tennis and the other in skiing, using Sophrology.
+After finishing his sophrology studies in 1965, Abrezol helped two friends improve their performance, one in tennis and the other in skiing, using sophrology.
 In 1967, a national ski coach asked Abrezol to train four Swiss ski athletes for the Grenoble Winter Olympic Games of 1968, resulting in three winning Olympic medals.
 This led to Abrezol training athletes in boxing, cycling, fencing, sailing, skating, aerobatic pilots, tennis, water polo, golf, and other sports and athletes coached by Abrezol won over 200 Olympic and World Championship medals between 1967 and 2004.

-Athletes that included specifically designed Sophrology exercises as part of their preparation included Bernhard Russi, Roland Collombin, Walter Tresch, Werner Mattle, Lise Marie Morerod and Marie-Therese Nadig (skiers); Walther Steiner and Hans Schmid (ski jumpers); Fritz Chervet (boxer), Dill Bundi (cyclist), Silvio Giobelina (bobsledder), and Pierre Fehlmannn (navigator).
+Athletes that included specifically designed sophrology exercises as part of their preparation included Bernhard Russi, Roland Collombin, Walter Tresch, Werner Mattle, Lise Marie Morerod and Marie-Therese Nadig (skiers); Walther Steiner and Hans Schmid (ski jumpers); Fritz Chervet (boxer), Dill Bundi (cyclist), Silvio Giobelina (bobsledder), and Pierre Fehlmann (navigator).

-Following this success, Sophrology grew rapidly throughout the French-speaking world.
-Abrezol ran training programmes for a large number of doctors and sports coaches, many of whom then ran Training Centres throughout France.
+Following this success, sophrology grew rapidly throughout the French-speaking world.
+Abrezol ran training programmes for a large number of doctors and sports coaches, many of whom then ran Training Centers throughout France.
 Although initially used only in medicine, Abrezol's success with athletes opened doors for Sophrology to be taught in many areas of life from sports to education, the arts, well-being in the corporate world, and in other disciplines.